 I worked in many roles and got extensive experience in engineering, team and technical leading, product and project management, business development, user support, marketing, public presentations, hiring and interviewing, teaching, etc.

-After the acquisition of MAPS.ME, we have hired a new engineering team of 25 in Moscow and passed all our knowledge to them.
-I was in a “CTO” role at Maps department of Mail.Ru Group:
+After the acquisition of MAPS.ME, we hired a new engineering team of 25 in Moscow and passed all our knowledge to them.
+I was in a VP of Engineering role at the Maps department of Mail.Ru Group:

 Developed and integrated open-source, scalable, cross-platform statistics engine Alohalytics for iOS, Android, and desktop (C++11), including client part and backend data collection